sagarpatke/sunbird-provisioning/README.md

 # sunbird-provisioning

-This repository provides the necessary script to easily provision infrastructure and deploy sunbird on AWS, with Azure backed storage.
+This repository provides the necessary scripts to easily provision infrastructure and deploy sunbird on AWS, with Azure backed storage.
 Just configure AWS Credentials, login to Azure using Azure CLI, set a few configuration parameters and execute the script.
 This should deploy a sunbird instance, and provide you with details to access sunbird.

 > Note: WIP: Due to some issues with sunbird's DevOps scripts, the process is unable to complete.
 We are working with the Sunbird team to resolve this issue